ibaoger/pdfium/README.md

 use_sysroot = false  # Currently must be false on Linux.
 ```

+Note, you must set `use_sysroot = false`, or the files may fail to generate.
 Note, you must set `pdf_is_standalone = true` if you want the sample
 applications like `pdfium_test` to build.